 image

-Install distributed version by conda
+Install by pixi

 The conda-forge github organization uses various automated continuous integration build processes.